Jackcubbi/SimpleWeatherApp/README.md

 # SimpleWeatherApp

-**SimpleWeatherApp** is a simple weather forecast application developed using Vue.js, JS and SCSS.
+**SimpleWeatherApp** is a simple weather forecast application (SPA) developed using Vue.js, JS and SCSS.

 ## Description